web3/web3.js/docs/docs/guides/web3_migration_guide/providers_migration_guide.md

 ### Provider Options Changes

 There are differences in the objects that could be passed in the Provider constructors between version 1.x and 4.x.
-Bellow, you will find the difference for every Provider object type.
+Below, you will find the difference for every Provider object type.

 #### HttpProvider